 The Tri-County Juvenile Rehabilitation Facility (Juvenile Hall) is a Tri-County (Yuba, Sutter and Colusa) facility, and the operations and management fall under Yuba County Probation.
 Most detained youth in the juvenile hall are awaiting adjudication of a formal matter, with a limited number pending transfer to Adult Court.
-Some are committed to Juvenile Hall for specified periods of time, awaiting out-of-home placement or are pending a transfer to the Maxine Singer Youth Guidance Center (MSYGC).
-Pursuant to Senate Bill 823, no youth will be ordered or transferred to the Department of Juvenile Justice after July 1, 2021.
-A secure track plan has been developed to treat those youth who have a qualifying offense.
+Some are committed to Juvenile Hall for specified periods of time, awaiting out-of-home placement, committed to Secure Youth Treatment, or are pending a transfer to the Maxine Singer Youth Guidance Center (MSYGC).

 The Yuba County Probation Department maintains the MSYGC.
-The facility was built in 2002, and is located next to the Juvenile Hall.
+The facility was built in 2002 and is located next to the Juvenile Hall.
 The primary objectives of the MSYGC are community protection and the redirection of delinquent behaviors by holding youth accountable for their behavior.
 Programs are provided by a myriad of individuals and organizations.
 Supervising Juvenile Corrections Officers, Juvenile Corrections Officers, Behavioral Health Therapists, Drug and Alcohol Counselors, Intervention Counselors from Sutter and Yuba County Probation Departments, community based organizations, faith-based organizations and volunteers all work together to provide programming to the youth.
 Probation has a dedicated Intervention Counselor to facilitate, find, track and coordinate programs and services to youth.
+As of July 1, 2022, Probation has added a Clinical Social Worker to work on improving family services to our institutions.
 MSYGC provides services to youth from 11 counties: Yuba, Sutter, Colusa, Placer, Calaveras, Tehama, Santa Cruz, Glenn, Amador, Napa and Lake.

-Probation has a long-standing collaborative relationships with a number of agencies including Yuba County Child and Adult Protective Services (CAPS), Sutter-Yuba Behavioral Health (SYBH), Marysville Joint Unified School District (MJUSD), Victor Community Support Services (VCSS), Youth for Changes and local law enforcement agencies.
+Probation has a long-standing collaborative relationship with a number of agencies including Yuba County Child and Adult Protective Services (CAPS), Sutter-Yuba Behavioral Health (SYBH), Marysville Joint Unified School District (MJUSD), Yuba County Office of Education (YCOE), Victor Community Support Services (VCSS), Youth for Change and local law enforcement agencies.
 Youth for Change, a local non-profit, provides many services to youth, and is contracted through Sutter-Yuba Behavioral Health.
-Yuba County CAPS and Probation maintain a Memorandum of Understanding with VCSS to provide Child and Family Team (CFT's) meetings, as mandated by Assembly Bill (AB) 403/Continuum of Care Reform.
+Yuba County CAPS and Probation maintain a Memorandum of Understanding (MOU) with VCSS to provide Child and Family Team (CFT's) meetings, as mandated by Assembly Bill (AB) 403/Continuum of Care Reform.
+In addition, an MOU with SYBH to complete an assessment by a Qualified Individual (QI) as mandated by the requirements of Family First Prevention Services Act (FFPSA) and AB 153.